SlowBubble/video-spreadsheet/README.md

 # Wishlist

+P2:
+- May need to increase the load length both ways for smoother loading
+  - If so, need to include pause in the Plan Action

 P1:
 - Design subcommands
   - Add a subcommands field to the ProjectCommand class which will have type (ProjectCommand[] vs Subcommand[]) and default to an empty list.